pluttgens/JCGE/README.md

 You will need a [github](https://github.com/join) and [trello](https://trello.com/signup) account.

 For the IDE, I suggest you use the [Intellij community edition](https://www.jetbrains.com/idea/download/).
-Its code analasys tools are really helpful to improve and optimize our code.
+Its code analysis tools are really helpful to improve and optimize our code.
-If you have [git](https://git-scm.com/download/win) installed, you can easilly set up your version control to bind your github account into Intellij.
+If you have [git](https://git-scm.com/download/win) installed, you can easily set up your version control to bind your github account into Intellij.

 ----------